Leganto Reading Lists

-Also, we highly encourage instructors to use Leganto – a system integrated with both the library system and Canvas that enables instructors to build reading lists directly in their Canvas courses.
-If interested take a look at these step-by-step instructions for setting up Leganto in Canvas courses or contact Denyse Rodgers (email@example.com) for more information.
+Baylor University Libraries supports Leganto, a system that enables instructors to build reading lists directly in their Canvas courses.
+For more information on setting up Leganto, see these step-by-step instructions or contact Denyse Rodgers (firstname.lastname@example.org) for more information.

 Baylor adheres to U.S. Copyright Law (USC Title 17) when assessing materials for inclusion in electronic reserves, especially when determining if Fair Use applies.
 For specific details on Baylor's copyright policies, visit the Baylor University copyright site.
 A more "user friendly" guide is also available.